Ramprasad-Group/LSE/README.md

 1) All .cif files which you want to extract from MUST be located in the same folder.
 2) The outputs of the code are as follows: <br />
-  -SMILESofMofs.csv: file containing filename, # of Linkers, and SMILES string of each linker in MOF (up to 20) <br />
+  -SMILESofMofs.csv: contains filename, # of Linkers, and SMILES string of each linker in MOF (up to 20 SMILES) <br />
-  -SmilesMap.csv: file containing all unique linkers in all MOFs input to the code. <br />
+  -SmilesMap.csv: contains all unique linkers in all MOFs input to the code. <br />
   -For each .cif file: <br />
   &ensp;A folder with name matching the prefix of the .cif file.
 The folder contains the .cif file with metallic atoms removed (split_*.cif) and the .xyz files of each linker